Akii/blog/posts/2017-06-04-eventsourcing-in-haskell.markdown

 ```

 After that we need to define an empty aggregate.
 This includes specifying the projection to be used.

-In my library I've written a function that takes `aggInit` and `aggApply` as an argument and returns an empty aggregate.
+In my library I've written a function that takes `aggInit` and `aggApply` as arguments and returns an empty aggregate:

 ```haskell
 newRegisterUserAgg :: Aggregate UserEvent UserList